A UV-sensitive wide-field optical camera for Keck

 The world’s most sensitive wide-field optical imager for the foreseeable future

 The Keck Wide-Field Imager (KWFI) is a proposed prime focus camera mounted on the Keck telescope.
-With up to ~1 deg diameter field of view, KWFI will be sensitive to wavelengths from 3000 – 10000A and optimized for high throughput in the UV to exploit the advantages of the Maunakea site.
+With up to one-degree diameter field of view, KWFI will be sensitive to wavelengths from 3000 – 10000A and optimized for high throughput in the UV to exploit the advantages of the Maunakea site.
+It will have broadband and narrowband filters, fast filter exchange (10 seconds), and a fast multiplexing capability to process the images and obtain deep Keck spectroscopy within minutes utilizing a deployable secondary mirror.

 KWFI is a collaboration of the following institutions: